-Reactive is a word pathologists use in two different situations.
-In the first situation, reactive is used to describe cells that look abnormal when examined under the microscope but are not cancer cells.
-In the second situation, reactive is used to describe the results of a special test such as immunohistochemistry.
+When used in a pathology report, reactive can have one of two different meanings.
+For example, reactive is used to describe cells that look abnormal when examined under the microscope but are not cancer cells.
+Reactive is also used to describe the results of a special test such as immunohistochemistry.

 1 .
 Cell that look abnormal when examined under the microscope.